IceSmash2/manangos-TipBot/README.md

+It is a fork of and modification of the [Ananos](https://ananos.tk/) reddit tip bot created by /u/Rambamtyphus - which is available on [GitHub](https://github.com/swartbeens/ananos-stellar-reddit-tipbot)

-It is a fork and modification of the [Banano](https://banano.cc) reddit tip bot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot).
+Which is a fork and modification of the [Banano](https://banano.cc) reddit tip bot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot).